 Seriously perfume powered, Hyacinths are one of the most fragrant of all the spring bulbs.
-Combined with their dynamo colours, they really are something special.
-They are so wonderful that it is a shame not to plant a few each spring!
+They also come in an incredible range of dynamo colours, they really are something special.
+In fact, Hyacinths are so wonderful that it is a shame not to plant a few each spring!

 When you plant your Hyacinths, it is a good idea to put them somewhere you can enjoy their heady scent; such as along a pathway, in a window box or by your favourite garden chair.
-In pots you can even bring them indoors to enjoy the delicious fragrance.
+Growing Hyacinths in pots gives you the freedom to move them wherever you choose and even bring them indoors to enjoy the delicious fragrance.

 When planting Hyacinths in the garden, choose a spot that is shaded from the hot afternoon sun, such as beneath deciduous trees.
 We recommend preparing your soil prior to planting.
 To do this, dig through some well rotted manure a few weeks before you put your bulbs in.
 This increases drainage and adds nutrients to the soil.
 The bulbs are best planted around Mother’s Day, after the soil has cooled.

 Plant your Hyacinths 10-15cm deep with the pointy end up, then water in.
 When planting Hyacinth bulbs it is a good idea to wear gloves as the bulbs have a natural defence in the fragile skin that flakes off the dry bulb.
-These flakes can irritate sensitive skin and cause itching, try to resist the urge to itch if you are affected and simply wash with warm soapy water.
+These flakes can irritate sensitive skin and cause itching, try to resist the urge to scratch if you are affected and simply wash with warm soapy water.

 In the garden, you can try mixing Hyacinths with other perennials or bulbs for an extra splash of colour.
-The more you plant, the better the display and the stronger the perfume will be to take pleasure in.
+The more you plant, the better the display and the stronger the perfume will be that you can take pleasure in.

-Hyacinthmania occurred a century after Tulipmania (1734-1739) A double white with a red eye ‘King of Great Britain’ fuelled the fire and a bulb was worth around $15 000 in today’s money.
+Hyacinthmania occurred a century after Tulipmania (1734-1739) A double white with a red eye ‘King of Great Britain’ fuelled the fire and one bulb was worth around $15 000 in today’s money.
 This variety is now sadly lost to time, as have thousands of cultivars.
 Today only around 70 Hyacinth varieties are grown commercially.

-Heirloom Hyacinth Collection Valued at $85.00, SAVE $5.50.
+Heirloom Hyacinth Collection Valued at $95.00, SAVE $5.50.